Teaching & Supervision

-- Input-output models are not overly complicated, which means that you can start from scratch and learn-by-doing, that is, while writing your master thesis.
-If you go this route, the textbook “Input-Output Analysis: Foundations and Extensions” by Miller & Blair should become your friend (read the chapters 1 & 2 to get an impression).
+- Input-output models are not overly complicated, which means that you can start from scratch and learn-by-doing (i.e. while writing your master thesis).
+If you go this route, the textbook “Input-Output Analysis: Foundations and Extensions” by Miller & Blair should become your friend (read the first two chapters to get an impression).
 Input-output analysis is usually done in Matlab, R, or Python.